-Welcome to another #macromonday.
+Welcome to another #macromonday blog post in this series.
 This blog post is in answer to a question sent to me by a subscriber.
-They wanted to lock a cell once there was a value entered into it.
+They wanted to know how to lock a cell once there was a value entered into it.
 That sounds like a great way to protect a cell once the user has updated the cell or cells you want them to.
 Now, there is no inbuilt feature in Excel to do this, but of course, we can write a little piece of VB code to do the job for use.
+Let’s get coding, shall we?.

 What Does The Macro Do?